 Air purifiers and ionizers use different technology to cleanse the air.
 While air purifiers remove particles from circulation by trapping them, ionizers simply make them heavy enough to fall to the ground meaning they still need to be cleaned up, and they can easily be disturbed and reintroduced into the air.

 Air purifiers also work on a wider range of particles such as large allergens like dust and pollen as well as smaller ones such as pet dander, bacteria, and viruses.
-This means they’re helpful for those suffering from pet allergies, hay fever, and asthma.
+This means they are helpful for those suffering from pet allergies, hay fever, and asthma.
 If you need more, we have a full feature on air purifiers and allergies.

 As they remove a much narrower range of particles, air ionizers may not be as good at eliminating the triggers of allergies and asthma.
 That’s not to say they won’t help, but it’s important to identify what causes the allergy and do your research before investing in an ionizer.